Learning to Teach English in Germany

 If you decide you would like to have a cell phone while in Germany, there are some very cheap options.
 Most European cell phones run on pre-paid cards that you insert in the back of the phone.
 You can buy these at almost any convenience or grocery store.
 So all you need to do is find a cheap phone.
 Be forewarned that they may have you show your passport and proof of housing before they sell you the phone.
 What I did was go to the local electronic store and find the cheapest cell phone possible.
 Granted, the phone was in pretty bad shape, but I was only planning on using it for a few months.
 Mine even came with a 10-Euro pre-paid card for free.

 Skype is a wonderful way to communicate with friends and family back home.
 Once you have downloaded the free program from Skype you can chat or talk to others who have the program with absolutely no cost.
 Skype also offers amazing rates for calling cell and land-lines.
 Just check on the website for specific offers.

 Be sure to check the weather before you go.
 It can be annoying to be stuck with clothing that does not match the temperature.
 Regardless of where you go, it is a good idea to bring either an umbrella or a waterproof jacket.

 Do not even bother bringing things like hair dryers or curling irons.
 They will generally “die” while trying to function with the increased voltage…even with a converter.
 Laptops, however, work fine.
 Most of them have a built-in converter and only need an adapter for plugging in to the wall.
 You can purchase these in the U.S., but I just waited until I got there and went to local electronics store.
-Check out this article on goeurope.about.com or just Google “european adaptors” for more information.
+Google “european adaptors” for more information on what you need and where to use them..